22 August 2021 at 3.30pm

 Milena & Roman Simovic with Tim Hugh and Vitaly Pisarenko

 An impressive piano quartet comprising leading players from the London Symphony Orchestra, together with the thrilling Ukrainian pianist Vitaly Pisarenko.
 Featuring music by Beethoven, Mahler and Brahms.
-A concert not to be missed!

 The Laefer Quartet